 Fidelity of VPD, VMC, and curricular materials were measured at the teacher, school, and sample levels.
-VPD was considered to have been implemented with fidelity in a school if all treatment teachers in the school participated in 90% of the professional development sessions, which equated to attendance in at least 15 of the 17 sessions.
-VMC was considered to have been implemented with fidelity in a school if all treatment teachers in the school participated in 90% or more of the coaching sessions, which equaled attendance in all four sessions offered.
+VPD was considered to have been implemented with fidelity in a school if all treatment teachers in the school participated in 90% of the professional development sessions offered.
+VMC was considered to have been implemented with fidelity in a school if all treatment teachers in the school participated in 90% or more of the coaching sessions offered.
 The distribution of curricular materials was considered to be implemented with fidelity if the school received the curriculum materials.
 At the program component level, 90% of schools had to have achieved high fidelity for the program component to be implemented with fidelity at the sample level.

-The fidelity of implementation for each program component was analyzed separately for the 2017-18 and 2018-19 school years.
+The fidelity of implementation for each program component was analyzed separately for each school year.
 Teachers were excluded from the fidelity sample if (a) they did not attend any of the VPD training sessions; (b) they (or their schools) withdrew from the study; or (c) they left their schools.
 The key components of LISTO and how they theoretically relate to outcomes are detailed in the logic model, as shown in Figure 1.